Natasha (Tash) Chlebuch

 Biography

-Natasha Chlebuch (Tash) is a first-year doctoral student in the School of Criminal Justice.
+Natasha Chlebuch (Tash) is a third-year doctoral student in the School of Criminal Justice.
 She earned her B.A. in psychology from the University of Pennsylvania before serving as a Youth and Family Advocate at the Montgomery County Youth Center.
 Tash served as the lab manager of the Scientific Thinking and Representation (STAR) Lab at Villanova University prior to being hired as the department administrator for the philosophy department at Penn.
-Her research aims to understand the collateral consequences of juvenile incarceration for adjudicated adolescents, their families, and their communities.
+Her research focuses on juvenile justice, courts and risk assessments, and the unique risks for justice-involved girls.

 Selected Publications